We aim high at Empathy. We think big and each year we set ourselves goals to match. When we achieve our goals, we celebrate big too.

 Big goals deserve big celebrations.

 While celebrations are important, necessary and hard-earned, there’s more to it than just patting ourselves on the back.
-In order to produce the best results for our clients, Empathy must work like a well-oiled machine.
+To produce the best results for our clients, Empathy must work like a well-oiled machine.
 And what do well-oiled machines need?
 They need maintenance.
 They need care.
 They need you to lift the hood for a regular tune up and service, to make sure everything’s working as it should be.

 For Empathy’s engine to keep purring as it does, we need to turn our focus inward for a week, to treat ourselves as a client and ask ourselves the big questions around how we function and where we need to improve.